 In the coming years, WAF is expected to evolve further.
 It will offer Policy Engine Enforcement based on Programmatic API for run-time application self-protection, something which will take app security to a whole new level.

-It has been seen that when it comes to enterprise and e-commerce security, REGEX or Regular Expression creates problems with business logic and developers never truly accept it as a potential fix.
-This conflict between security and development often limits web application firewall to nothing more than a monitoring tool to detect attacks with the real fix always having to be done in the app, which next-generation web application firewall will resolve in the coming years.
+It has been seen that when it comes to enterprise and e-commerce security, REGEX or Regular Expression creates problems with business logic, and developers never truly accept it as a potential fix.
+This conflict between security and development often limits the web application firewall to nothing more than a monitoring tool to detect attacks with the real fix always having to be done in the app, which next-generation web application firewall will resolve in the coming years.

-NGWAFs will be an extension of the applications rather than a separate tool, moving the entire data validation logic and enforcement of the policy to firewall layer, also resolving the security and visibility problems simultaneously.
+NGWAFs will be an extension of the applications rather than a separate tool, moving the entire data validation logic and enforcement of the policy to the firewall layer, also resolving the security and visibility problems simultaneously.
 According to Gartner, such a technology will lead to a synergy between web application security and fraud management through data validation and we will see more and more advanced security threats including fraud monitoring being incorporated along with traditional REGEX in the NGWAF.

 Businesses rely heavily on web-based applications to carry out countless operations.
 In India alone, the number of web applications being developed has jumped by over a hundred percent in the last decade, and it’s not going to stop.
 Web applications offer great solutions from making financial transactions easier to simplifying communication.

 However, the growth is so wild and uncontrolled that no one really has a standard for securing the communication channels.
 Gartner says that around 75% of all website attacks happen at the application level and according to The Web Application Security Consortium about 49% of web applications contain vulnerabilities of the high-risk level (Urgent and Critical).
-In such a scenario, web application firewall deployment becomes utmost important especially in our country where vulnerabilities like XSS are common and patching takes months.
+In such a scenario, web application firewall deployment becomes of utmost important especially in our country where vulnerabilities like XSS are common and patching takes months.

 The depth of WAF Protection